Laravel Passport

 1$encoded = base64_encode(hash('sha256', $code_verifier, true));23$codeChallenge = strtr(rtrim($encoded, '='), '+/', '-_');

-Redirecting For Authorization
+Redirecting for Authorization

 Once a client has been created, you may use the client ID and the generated code verifier and code challenge to request an authorization code and access token from your application.
 First, the consuming application should make a redirect request to your application's /oauth/authorize